mustafasaifee42/VR-Viz/README.md

       'width': 100,
       'depth': 100,
     }
+  },
+  'parentDiv':{
+    'class':'graph',
+    'height':1000,
+    'width':1000
   }
 }
 ```

-5 main features / properties of the scene objects are:
+6 main features / properties of the scene objects are:
 * sky
 * lights
 * camera
 * floor
 * 3D-objects
+* parentDiv _(optional)_

 #### sky
 Sky has property called `style` in which the visual properties of sky is defined.